 The global ghost gear crisis

-‘Ghost gear’ – lost or abandoned fishing equipment - is one of the biggest threats to marine animals in our oceans.
-According to the United Nations Environment Program, a staggering 640,000 tonnes of ghost gear is left in our oceans each year – more than one tonne every minute!
+‘Ghost gear’ – lost, abandoned or discarded fishing equipment - is one of the biggest threats to marine animals in our oceans.
+According to the United Nations Environment Program, a staggering 640,000 tons of ghost gear is left in our oceans each year – more than one ton every minute!

-Ghost gear traps, injures, mutilates and kills more than 136,000 whales, dolphins, seals, sharks, turtles birds each year.
+Ghost gear traps, injures, mutilates and kills more than 136,000 whales, dolphins, seals, sharks, turtles and other sea animals each year.